fledge-iot/fledge/docs/91_version_history.rst

        - An issue that allowed two filters of the same name to be added to different branches of the filter pipeline has been resolved.
        - An issue that could cause persisted data from plugins not to be written on the second and subsequent restarts of a service has been resolved.
        - An issue that prevented complex pipelines with multiple branches, one of which is a simple batch that contained no filters, from operating correctly has been resolved.
-       - An issue that allowed duplicate tags to be defined in the new list type mechanism for adding these tag lists has been resolved.
+       - An issue that allowed duplicate tags to be defined in the new list type mechanism for adding object type list has been resolved.
        - An issue that could result in sending of incorrect statistics data by North services has been resolved.
        - An issue that could cause the north service to needlessly pull data from storage when sending of the data was disabled has been resolved.